Centrifuge at the Aviation Medical Acceleration Laboratory.

 Development Center, Johnsville, Pennsylvania, used throughout the early

 American space program; it was the most powerful centrifuge then in existence.
-With a 17-m radius, it had a rate change of 10g/s
+With a 17-meter radius, it had a rate change of 10g per second

 and could reach 40g per second.
 The 3- by 1.8-meter-diameter gimbal-mounted